quicwg/multipath/draft-ietf-quic-multipath.md

 "probing" and "non-probing" frames.
 A packet that contains at least one "non-probing" frame is a "non-probing" packet.
-When the multipath extension is negotiated, the reception of a "non-probing" packet on a new path needs to be considered as a path initiation attempt that does not impact the path status of any existing path.
+When the multipath extension is negotiated, the reception of a "non-probing" packet on a new path with a new so far unused PatID does not impact the path status of any existing path.
 Therefore, any frame can be sent on a new path at any time as long as the anti-amplification limits
 ({{Section 21.1.1.1 of QUIC-TRANSPORT}}) and the congestion control limits for this path are respected.

-Further, in contrast with the specification in
-{{Section 9 of QUIC-TRANSPORT}}, the server MUST NOT assume that receiving non-probing packets on a new path with a new connection ID indicates an attempt to migrate to that path.
-Instead, servers SHOULD consider new paths over which non-probing packets have been received as available for transmission.
-Reception of QUIC packets containing a connection ID that is already in use but has a different 4-tuple than previously observed with this connection ID should be considered as a path migration as further discussed in {{migration}}.
+Connection migration as specified in
+{{Section 9 of QUIC-TRANSPORT}} still applies for the use of a new connection ID associated to a Path ID of an active path.
+With the successful negotiation of the extension specified in this draft, endpoints have to consider the receiption of a packet with a connection ID associated to an so far unused Path ID as an attempt to establish a new paths.

 As specified in {{Section 9.3 of QUIC-TRANSPORT}}, the server is expected to send a new address validation token to a client following the successful validation of a